 TGaz Editor: Modify the text in 9.4.2.279 P73L6to16:

-The MinTimeBetweenMeasurements field is 23 bits wide and is requested by the ISTA in the IFTMR frame and assigned by RSTA in the IFTM frame which indicate the minimum time between two consecutive range measurements initiated by an ISTA, in units of 100 microseconds.
+The MinTimeBetweenMeasurements field is requested by the ISTA in the IFTMR frame and assigned by RSTA in the IFTM frame which indicate the minimum time between two consecutive range measurements initiated by an ISTA, in units of 100 microseconds.

-The MaxTimeBetweenMeasurements field is 20 Bits wide, and is requested by the ISTA in the IFTMR frame and assigned by RSTA in the IFTM frame, which indicates the latest time that the ISTA completes the next round of measurement, in units of 10 millisecond.
+The MaxTimeBetweenMeasurements field is requested by the ISTA in the IFTMR frame and assigned by RSTA in the IFTM frame, which indicates the latest time that the ISTA completes the next round of measurement, in units of 10 millisecond.
 The TB Specific subelement is included in the initial Fine Timing Measurement Request to describe the requested set of parameters that the initiator proposes to use and in the initial Fine Timing Measurement, if the initiator and the responder successfully negotiate and Fine Timing Measurement session where the negotiated ranging protocol is TB.